 Review of Yomojo mobile phone plans

 Yomojo is an Australian Mobile Virtual Network Operator (MVNO) which takes a different approach to most mobile service providers when structuring its plans.
 The telco, which in 2015 acquired liquidated provider Yatango, allows customers to build their own custom mobile phone plans by combining their choice of several call, text and data packs.
-This is eerily similar to Yatango, which, when they existed, provided an innovative alternative to traditional mobile plans.
+This is eerily similar to Yatango, which, when it existed, provided an innovative alternative to traditional mobile plans.
 Yomojo runs off the Optus 4G Network, which covers 98 per cent of the Australian population, so you know you’re getting good coverage.

 To help you make sense of this, we’ve reviewed Yomojo’s current prepaid plan offers to see just what they include, as well as how they stack up compared to the competition.